Posted a couple of days ago on the official YouTube of the show!

 A new audio bootleg surfaced on YouTube today shared by user Seattle Live Recordings, and recorded from the audience on 11 September 1993 in Seattle (USA).
 Special thanks to taper Travis Stanley!

-Setlist: Intro speech Intro tape
+Intro speech

 1. Pretty